CaitanyaDurley/gcp-ace/videos/core_services/storage/cloud_spanner.md

 This allows for HA without failover, as well as global placement.
 Data replication is synchronised using Google's global fiber network.
 Atomic clocks ensure adamiscity whenever you are making updates.

+## How it works
+1. Cloud spanner divides rows into chunks called _splits_.
+It does this based entirely on the `PRIMARY_KEY`
+1. Splits can move freely between the available compute nodes to scale out reads and writes
+1. It is guaranteed that there is only ever one node handling *writes* to a given split
+### Hotspotting
+This is when one node is consistently under heavier load than others.
+An example is due to a monotonically increasing primary key.
+The last split has to deal with all the writes, which exhausts the resources of the responsible node.
+This can also cause slow reads, since e.g. a read for the last row has to wait until a pending write transaction completes.
+The solution is to randomise the primary key.